LLMs and Speech: Integration vs. Combination: Integrated Models

 For recognition, we use label-synchronous beam search on $p_{\textrm{Dec}}(a_1^S \mid h_1^T)$ and optionally log-linearly combine with the prefix scores of the CTC output $p_{\textrm{CTC}}(a_1^S \mid h_1^T)$ as in \cite{hori2017attctc}.

 For the CTC output, we also optionally apply CTC compression using \Cref{eq:ctc-compression-merged-index} with threshold $\tau$ as

-For the CTC output, we also investigate top-$k$ pruning of the CTC output distribution by taking the top-$k$ labels over the CTC probabilities after taking the maximum over the time dimension:
+For the CTC output, we also investigate top-$k$ pruning of the CTC output distribution.
+In contrast to pruning during search as e.g.~in histogram pruning \cite{van1996adaptive}, the pruning is computed once per utterance after taking the maximum over the time dimension of the posteriors:

 Intuitively, this only keeps labels that get a high CTC probability in at least one frame.